We all want to find a dream job that’s enjoyable and meaningful, but what does that actually mean?

-Rather, you can develop passion while doing work that you will find enjoyable and meaningful.
+Rather, you can develop passion by doing work that you find enjoyable and meaningful.
 The key is to get good at something that helps other people.

 Watch this video or read the full article (15 minutes).
 If you just want the raw research, see the evidence review.